utkarsh2102/ruby-rails/guides/source/generators.md

 end
 ```

-We can try out our new generator by creating a helper for users:
+We can try out our new generator by creating a helper for products:

 ```bash
 $ bin/rails generate my_helper products